 In 1953, the Swanson & Sons food company made a hefty mistake.
 They overestimated the demand for Thanksgiving turkeys that year.
 Their error was so big that they ended up with a whopping 260 tons of surplus frozen turkeys thawing on freight cars.
 Yes, that’s 520,000 pounds of frozen poultry.

-Some quick thinking on the part of a Swanson salesman named Gerry Thomas saved the company from a huge financial loss.
+Fun facts about Thanksgiving, some quick thinking on the part of a Swanson salesman named Gerry Thomas saved the company from a huge financial loss.
 Thomas had recently seen some airline food on a Pan American flight in divided aluminum trays.
 His wheels were turning when he suggested they portion out individual servings of turkey with gravy, cornbread stuffing, sweet potatoes and peas into the aluminum trays to sell as complete frozen meals.
 The Swanson company ordered 5,000 aluminum trays and got to work making the first TV dinners.
 (What did they have to lose?)
 In the first year that Swanson offered them, they sold 10 million turkey TV dinners.
 We’re thinking Thomas probably got a raise.

 7. The Wishbone Tradition Has Been Around Since 322 B.C.

-If you’re not familiar with it, the wishbone of the Thanksgiving turkey is generally considered good luck.
+Fun facts about Thanksgiving: If you’re not familiar with it, the wishbone of the Thanksgiving turkey is generally considered good luck.
 Two people grasp the two sides of the wishbone from the Thanksgiving bird.
 They each tug on it.
 When it breaks, the person holding the largest piece of the bone gets to make a wish.
 The tradition actually goes way back to the time of the Etruscans, a wealthy civilization of ancient Italy.
 The Etruscans passed it onto the Romans.
 The Romans took the custom with them to England, and the English colonists carried the wishbone tradition across the ocean to America.

 8. Most People Enjoy Thanksgiving Leftovers More Than the Actual Thanksgiving Meal

-According to a poll taken by CNN, 79 percent of Americans surveyed report that Thanksgiving leftovers are more important to them than the Thanksgiving meal.
+Fun facts about Thanksgiving: According to a poll taken by CNN, 79 percent of Americans surveyed report that Thanksgiving leftovers are more important to them than the Thanksgiving meal.
 Just don’t tell Grandma.

 9. It Takes Around Five Hours to Cook a 20-pound Stuffed Turkey

-In case you ever get elected to cook the family bird at Thanksgiving, plan on making a day of it.
+Fun facts about Thanksgiving: In case you ever get elected to cook the family bird at Thanksgiving, plan on making a day of it.
 Cooking a typical turkey at 325 degrees Fahrenheit will take five hours.
 That’s not including the time it takes to prep the turkey, make the stuffing and let it cool before you carve it.
 Don’t plan on taking a nap while it’s in the oven, either.
 Most of the recipes for turkey instruct the cook to baste the bird every 20 to 40 minutes after it has cooked for a while.
 Now that’s a high-maintenance dinner.

 10. The Average American Consumes 4,500 Calories on Thanksgiving

-The Calorie Control Council did some research and found that the typical Thanksgiving meal contains around 3,000 calories.
+Fun facts about Thanksgiving: The Calorie Control Council did some research and found that the typical Thanksgiving meal contains around 3,000 calories.
 They found that, on average, Americans consume that 3,000 calories during the big meal and another 1,500 calories while nibbling on appetizers, drinks and snacks throughout the holiday.
 What’s worse?
 We’re also guilty of devouring 229 grams of fat on Thanksgiving.
 Now that’s a little much.

 11. If You Have a Question About Cooking Your Turkey, You Can Call the Turkey Talk-Line